Gayathri6503/web_hosting_ex_2/readme.md

-this is test repo for web hosting
+this is test repo  web hosting